Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-Exploring Lisbon reminded us a few times of our travels on the other side of the Atlantic: from the Ponte 25 de Abril suspension bridge [Google Maps location], whose larger sister greets seafarers entering San Francisco Bay, to Cristo Rei [Official website, Google Maps location], who blesses the city with outstretched arms just like Christ the Redeemer in Rio de Janeiro.
-But there is more to the Portuguese capital than famous look-a-like landmarks.
+Exploring Lisbon reminded us a few times of our travels on the other side of the Atlantic: from the Ponte 25 de Abril suspension bridge [Google Maps location], whose larger sister greets seafarers entering San Francisco Bay, to Cristo Rei [Google Maps location], who blesses the city with outstretched arms just like Christ the Redeemer in Rio de Janeiro.
+But there is more to the Portuguese capital than famous look-alike landmarks.

-If you’re here because you’re after affordable things to see and do in/around Lisbon (that are not in every guidebook), or experiences that give you an an insight into local life and help support local communities, here are our tips for Lisbon and Sintra.
+If you’re here because you’re after affordable things to see and do in and around Lisbon (that are not in every guidebook), or experiences that give you an insight into local life and help support local communities, here are our tips for Lisbon and Sintra.
 Enjoy!

 25 de abril bridge in lisbon